vasilecampeanu/vasilecampeanu.github.io/content/blog/posts/testing/features/index.md

 ### Comments

-to add comments, create a html file

-`layouts/partials/comments.html`

-and paste code provided by your comments provider

-also in config add this
+To add comments, create a html file `layouts/partials/comments.html` and paste code provided by your comments provider also in config add this.

 ```yml
 params: